KrayOristine/OzzyProject/CODE_OF_CONDUCT.md

 * Public or private harassment of any kind
 * Publishing people private information of any kind without their permission or consent
-* Aggressive and or offensive discussion of any kind of political, agenda, ideology topic and agressively changing coding topic into political agenda, ideology topic
+* Agressive and or offensive discussion of any kind of political, agenda, ideology topic and agressively changing coding topic into political agenda, ideology topic
+* Agressive injection of political, ideology, agenda in any way
+* Calling people they are nazis, left-right, fascist, etc.

 ## Enforcement Responsibilities